tytso/xfstests-bld/Documentation/gce-xfstests.md

 option will cause the log file to be piped into the "get-results" script to summarize the log file using the "-s" or "-F" option, respectively.
-The "--failures" or "-F" option results in a more succint summary than the "--summary" or "-s" option.
+The "--failures" or "-F" option results in a more succinct summary than the "--summary" or "-s" option.

 The --unpack option will cause the complete results directory